ArctosDB/documentation-wiki/_documentation/agent.markdown

 -   "St." is acceptable as part of a preferred name, unsupported by an unabbreviated variation.
 Do not abbreviate "Saint" - use "St." only when it is part of a given name.
+-   "Dr." is acceptable  at the beginning of preferred name, unsupported by an unabbreviated variation.
+An unabbreviated variant is encouraged.